Researcher at Institute for Russian and Eurasian Studies, Affiliated

-Dr. Sofie Bedford is a researcher at Centre for Russian and Eurasian Studies at Uppsala University (UCRS).
-She has a Ph.D. in Political Science from Stockholm University and an MA in Peace and Conflict Research from Uppsala University.
-The title of her 2009 PhD thesis is Islamic Activism in Azerbaijan: Repression and Mobilization in a Post-Soviet Context.
-Currently Dr. Bedford is working on two research projects further described below.
+I am an Associate Professor (Docent) in Political Science and affiliated researcher at Institute for Russian and Eurasian Studies (IRES) at Uppsala University.
+I have a Ph.D. in Political Science from Stockholm University and an MA in Peace and Conflict Research from Uppsala University.
+The title of my 2009 PhD thesis is Islamic Activism in Azerbaijan: Repression and Mobilization in a Post-Soviet Context.
+My two recent research projects are further described below.

 Keywords: social movements political mobilization hybrid regimes and democratization post- soviet eurasia and the caucasus opposition azerbaijan turkey islamic activism belarus